gvwilson/thirdbit/fiction/maddy-roo/index.md

 Without waiting to see what the bot did she grabbed a pawful of mud and threw it at the tentacle.
 "Hah!
 Whoa!"
-She ducked under it and rolled away as it slapped the ground.
+She ducked and rolled away as it slapped the ground, making a moist dent in the mud.

 Dockety took hold of the inner door with its claw manipulator and placed one metal foot on the wall.